inmagik/world-countries/README.md

 ##API
 The information for each country has been indexed by the ISO 3166-1 Alpha-3 Country Code and is exposed in various formats:

-* json: country info in JSON format (does not includes geometry but includes bbox, centroid and representative_point)
+* **json**: country info in JSON format (does not includes geometry but includes bbox, centroid and representative_point)
   example: `http://inmagik.github.io/world-countries/countries/ITA.json`
-* geojson: GeoJSON file with country info (as a FeatureCollection with one item)
+* **geojson**: GeoJSON file with country info (as a FeatureCollection with one item)
   example: `http://inmagik.github.io/world-countries/countries/ITA.geojson`
-* javascript: a file containing the WorldBorders object, populated with the requested country data.
+* **javascript**: a file containing the WorldBorders object, populated with the requested country data.
 Same content as json, but in js context and loadable via `<script>` tag
   example: `http://inmagik.github.io/world-countries/countries/ITA.js`

 # Building the files
 The files can be built with the python script in the "maker" folder.
+To use it you must build a suitable python environment as described in requirements.txt file.
+More docs to come.

-## Sources
+## Data Sources
+Current data has been built
 **world borders**: http://thematicmapping.org/downloads/TM_WORLD_BORDERS-0.3.zip